ilya-kolchinsky/OpenCEP/README.md

 Please note that the given attribute has to be the same attribute that his equality tested in the pattern.

 RIP Algorithm -
-Additional input: multiple of timedelta.
+Additional input: multiple of timedelta, the multiple should be > 1.
+The algorithm will run Round Robin between the units every (time_delta * multiple)
 Terms on the pattern: The pattern will not contain unblocked negation.

 HyperCube Algorithm -